Photo by Melina Bronca on Unsplash.

 Research on silicone is still being expanded upon, and the trend of conclusions in these experiments is showing a growth in evidence for silicone products, particularly in cookware, leaching microplastics into the food or liquid that they contain through contact and high heat.

-If you want to learn more about how to reduce microplastic exposure for you and your family, read on in our Going Microplastic-Free Guide.
+If you want to learn more about how to reduce microplastic exposure for you and your family, read on in our full guide.

 Silicone is often used for their flexible yet durable properties in kitchen utensils, but can leach microplastics into the food it contacts, especially on hot surfaces.